esh-b/RAML-to-Swagger-Converter/README.md

 # RAML-to-Swagger-Converter

 ## About the project
 This repository contains a java project that converts RAML v0.8 API definition to Swagger v2.0 definition.
+It contains a standalone application for such conversion and also support using the converter as a library within your project.
 For more info on swagger definitions, [Click here](https://swagger.io/docs/).
 For RAML docs, [Click here](https://github.com/raml-org/raml-spec/blob/master/versions/raml-08/raml-08.md)

 ## Steps to run the utility